Edgard Varèse: Back in the United States

 He was approached by music producer Jack Skurnick resulting in EMS Recordings #401.
 The record was the first release on LP of Integrales, Density 21.5, Ionisation and Octandre and featured René Le Roy, flute, the Juilliard Percussion Orchestra and the New York Wind Ensemble conducted by Frederic Waldman.
-Ionisation had also been the first work by Varèse to be recorded in the 1930s, conducted by Nicolas Slonimsky and issued on 78rpm Columbia 4095M.
-Likewise, Octandre was recorded and issued on 78rpm discs in the later 1930s, complete (New Music Quarterly Recordings 1411) and as an excerpt (3rd movement, Columbia DB1791 in Volume V of their History of Music).
-Le Roy was the soloist also on a 1948 (78rpm) recording of Density 21.5 (New Music Recordings 1000).
+Ionisation had also been the first work by Varèse to be recorded in the 1930s, conducted by Nicolas Slonimsky and issued on 78 rpm Columbia 4095M.
+Likewise, Octandre was recorded and issued on 78 rpm discs in the later 1930s, complete (New Music Quarterly Recordings 1411) and as an excerpt (3rd movement, Columbia DB1791 in Volume V of their History of Music).
+Le Roy was the soloist also on a 1948 (78 rpm) recording of Density 21.5 (New Music Recordings 1000).

 When, in the late 1950s, Varèse was approached by a publisher about making Ecuatorial available, there were very few theremins—let alone fingerboard theremins—to be found, so he rewrote the part for ondes Martenot.
 This new version was premiered in 1961.
 (Ecuatorial has been performed again with fingerboard theremins in Buffalo, New York, in 2002 and at the Holland Festival, Amsterdam, in 2009.)

 Background in science

 While living with his father, an engineer, Varèse was pushed to further his scientific understanding at the Institute Technique, a high school in Italy that specialized in teaching mathematics and science.
 Here, Varèse became interested in the works of Leonardo da Vinci.
 It was through Varèse's love of science that he began to study sound, as he later recalled:

 When I was about twenty, I came across a definition of music that seemed suddenly to throw light on my gropings toward music I sensed could exist.
 Józef Maria Hoene-Wroński, the Polish physicist, chemist, musicologist and philosopher of the first half of the nineteenth century, defined music as 'the corporealization of the intelligence that is in sounds.'
 It was a new and exciting conception and to me the first that started me thinking of music as spatial—as moving bodies of sound in space, a conception I gradually made my own."

-Varèse began his music studies with Vincent d'Indy (conducting) at the Schola Cantorum de Paris from 1903 to 1905.
+Varèse began his music studies with Vincent d'Indy at the Schola Cantorum de Paris from 1903 to 1905.
 While he was in Paris, Varèse had another pivotal experience during a performance of Beethoven's Seventh Symphony at the Salle Pleyel.
 As the story goes, during the scherzo movement, perhaps due to the resonance of the hall, Varèse had the experience of the music breaking up and projecting in space.
 It was an idea that stayed with him for the rest of his life, that he would later describe as consisting of "sound objects, floating in space."